Lukas2020-code/TuamAC_Project/README.md

 - ### Contact Website

   - This website allow user to contact with the club.
-  - It also specify that the user should fill the form in given way and mandatory fields should be fill in exact way for the form could be submitted.
+  - It also specify that the user should fill the form in given way and mandatory fields should be fill in exact way for the form to be submitted.
   - It also provides user with an option about the reason of contact like joining the club, trainings, competitions or general querie.

 ![Contact website image](docs/readme-images/contact-page.png)